 I should by all rights call these jelly hearts as they taste closer to jelly than they do Turkish delight.
 That might have something to do with the fact that I placed the gelatine in too small a container and quite a bit of it spilled all over the microwave.
 Or it could have been that I microwaved the gelatine on high!
 I rescued what I could but some of it had to get wiped up and not used.
-I dusted them with cornflour and they felt like the Turkish delights I buy from the market.
+I dusted them with cornflour and they felt like the Turkish delights I buy from the supermarket.
 What I can say is that these will stay fresh and mine are being saved in the fridge for a day when I need something sweet.
 I had to make hearts as I love my mould, and of course I used purple food colouring to match my blog 🙂

 This recipe is not my own, but it was cut out of a magazine long before I ever considered blogging and so I cannot attribute the source.
 It is easy to make, and if these sweet treats are something you like to indulge in then do give them a try.